How to Choose the Right Lubricant for Optimal Machine Performance

 FAQs

-A: Lubricating fluid reduces friction between moving parts, minimizes wear, dissipates heat, and helps prevent rust and corrosion.
+A: Lubrication reduces the friction between moving parts, reduces wear, removes excess heat, and prevents the occurrence of rust and corrosion.

 1. Reduces friction.